 Suspect dealers charged with money laundering

-(CNS): A couple arrested on suspicion of drug dealing, Tuesday, after they were stopped in a car on the Easterly Tibbetts Highway have been charged with several offences including money laundering.
+(CNS): A couple arrested Tuesday on suspicion of drug dealing, after they were stopped in a car on the Esterley Tibbetts Highway, have been charged with several offences including money laundering.
 The 35-year-old man from West Bay was charged with conspiracy to supply cocaine, possession, and possession with intent to supply cocaine and ganja as well as money laundering.
 The woman has also been charged with possession and supply of both drugs and money laundering.

 Category: Local News